trailheadapps/az-insurance/README.md

 [![Github Workflow](<https://github.com/trailheadapps/az-insurance/workflows/Salesforce%20DX%20(scratch%20org)/badge.svg?branch=main>)](https://github.com/trailheadapps/az-insurance/actions?query=workflow%3A%22Salesforce+DX+%28scratch+org%29%22)

-AZ Insurance is a sample application that demonstrates how to build customer, partner, and marketing experiences for Salesforce Communities and Lightning Web Runtime.
+AZ Insurance is a sample application that demonstrates how to build customer, partner, and marketing experiences for Salesforce Experience Cloud and Lightning Web Runtime.
 AZ Insurance is a fictitious insurance company.
 The application helps AZ Insurance to provide engaging experiences to their external partners that directly integrate with their internal systems.

 ## Application progress